This article will help you

 If your mind focuses on some other scary reason for your symptoms, this will create more anxiety.

-Talk yourself through it and know that whatever symptoms you feel directly result from your sympathetic nervous system.
+Talk about it and know that whatever symptoms you feel result from your sympathetic nervous system.

 Do not run away from whatever you are doing.

-It is a natural reaction to leave wherever you are when you have a panic attack.
+When you have a panic attack, it is a natural reaction to leave wherever you are.
 If you are in a shop, you will want to go, to get outside for fresh air.

-It is not the shop or the air in the shop resulting in the difficulties you have breathing.
+It is not the shop or the air in the shop resulting in breathing difficulties.

 It is your sympathetic nervous system.

-If you leave whatever you are doing, you are sending a signal that you are not safe where you are.
+If you leave whatever you are doing, you signal that you are not safe where you are.

-If you can manage to talk yourself through it and stay where you are, your body and brain will thank you for it.
+If you can talk yourself through it and stay where you are, your body and brain will thank you for it.

-With panic attacks, it is all too easy to avoid places that you believe may cause you to have an attack.
+With panic attacks, it is easy to avoid places you believe may cause you to have an attack.